torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

    agreeing on a single interface instead of being fragmented into per OS interfaces makes for better interoperability overall.

--  The new ACPI governance process works well and Linux is now at the same table as hardware vendors and other OS vendors.
-In fact, there is no longer any reason to feel that ACPI only belongs to Windows or that Linux is in any way secondary to Microsoft in this arena.
-The move of ACPI governance into the UEFI forum has significantly opened up the specification development process, and currently, a large portion of the changes being made to ACPI are being driven by Linux.
+-  The new ACPI governance process works well and GNU/Linux is now at the same table as hardware vendors and other OS vendors.
+In fact, there is no longer any reason to feel that ACPI only belongs to Windows or that GNU/Linux is in any way secondary to Microsoft in this arena.
+The move of ACPI governance into the UEFI forum has significantly opened up the specification development process, and currently, a large portion of the changes being made to ACPI are being driven by GNU/Linux.

 Key to the use of ACPI is the support model.
 For servers in general, the responsibility for hardware behaviour cannot solely be the domain of the